EBM SESSIONS AT EXPERIMENTAL BIOLOGY 2017 | REGISTRATION REQUIRED TO ATTEND THE FOLLOWING SESSIONS

 2017 Annual Meeting Sessions | April 22–26, Chicago, IL

-HIGH RESOLUTION IMAGING IN MEDICINE Organized by: Warren Zimmer, Texas A&M Health Science Center Sunday April 23, 3:00pm Room 187a at McCormick Place Convention Center
+HIGH RESOLUTION IMAGING IN MEDICINE Organized by: Warren Zimmer, Texas A&M Health Science Center Sunday April 23, 3:00pm Room W184D at McCormick Convention Center

 The 2017 SEBM Symposium, “High Resolution Imaging in Medicine” will focus upon key concepts that has led to the development of new, super resolution microscopy techniques and how they are beginning to define molecular interactions in living cells of normal and disease circumstance.
 We will have a keynote address by a leader in the development of the super resolution technologies followed by speakers that utilize the techniques to address questions of cellular structures, molecular interactions in neurons, and following molecules in cancer.